nnikolaou/VesselDetection/README.md

 The notebook itself and the code within it contain all necessary documentation.

+"Vessel Detection.py": repeats n_runs times a train-(optionally validation)-test split of the data, training and evaluating of the CNN.
+It saves all keras models produced and prints various evaluation measures (average & standard error* accross all runs).

+*standard error = standard deviation / sqrt(n_runs)

 ## Suggested settings

 The CNN architecture & hyperparameter setup in the notebook were the optimal found during hyperparameter optimisation; the default values in the notebook are guaranteed to produce a model with good predictive performance.